A Guide To Living Off Investment Income From Dividends

-Some people try living off REIT dividends.
+Some people try to live off REIT dividends.
 Because REITs offer higher dividend yields.

 But, I think that is too risky.
 Living off REIT dividends alone does not provide enough diversification.

 You can read more about REITs here.
-And, her is an article about my favorite real estate investment trust to invest in.
+And, here is an article about my favorite real estate investment trust to invest in.